 de-fuzzing the hairbal

-So the way out could only be to leave the fuzziness behind and create a satellite that would orbit the hairball in a safe distance, in order not be sucked-in.
+So the way out could only be to leave the fuzziness behind and create a satellite that would orbit the hairball in a safe distance, in order not to be sucked-in.
 Factually, far enough not to be connected at all.
 Occasional visits would transfer the breakthrough ideas back home to the mother ship, infusing new thinking and allowing the management to tell the ‘hairy’ ones how it’s done.
 The action-man specifically emphasized that last aspect, which he seemed to enjoy.

-Nowadays it’s common practice to create a satellite outside the core-organization: incubators, labs, think tanks and start-ups are all created to escape the fuzzy hairball.
-Every self-respecting large firm runs one or more of these in the attempt to not miss out on core business competencies: agility, design thinking and creativity are essential to sustain a business, but very difficult to develop within a hairball full of fuzziness.
+Nowadays it’s common practice to create a satellite outside the core-organization: incubators, labs, think tanks, and start-ups are all created to escape the fuzzy hairball.
+Every self-respecting large firm runs one or more of these in the attempt to not miss out on core business competencies: agility, design thinking, and creativity are essential to sustain a business, but very difficult to develop within a hairball full of fuzziness.

 But a lab or an incubator is similar to a high-end racing bike: it’s an agile and potent tool that can effectively bring you to places where you’ve never been.
 But only if you are fit enough to ride it properly!
-Many attempts to escape the hairball are similar to the attempts of people you can meet at the cycling club: it’s easy to get a brand new bike, but it takes years of practice, training and strong will to become fit enough to fully enjoy it.
-Many resignate after the first long ride… and sell off the bike.
-Likewise, if you want to enjoy the competencies of agility, creativity and design thinking, you equally need to practice for years, train and develop a strong will.
+Many attempts to escape the hairball are similar to the attempts of people you can meet at the cycling club: it’s easy to get a brand new bike, but it takes years of practice, training, and strong will to become fit enough to fully enjoy it.
+Many would give up after the first long ride… and sell off the bike.
+Likewise, if you want to enjoy the competencies of agility, creativity, and design thinking, you equally need to practice for years, train and develop a strong will.
 It’s not enough to just launch a satellite (bike), you need to de-fuzz (train) the hairball and develop a strong will.

 Actually, labs and incubators are great tools to un-fuzz an organization!
-But only if they are set-up as a training exercise; if they are situated within the hairball and thus remind the hairy ones to train hard and develop strong will.
+But only if they are set-up as a training exercise; if they are situated within the hairball and thus remind the hairy ones to train hard and develop a strong will.
 They can act as a comb to align the hairball towards a shared vision.
-Through conveying what innovation can do to build sustainability, they can develop the will to actually get there.
+By conveying what innovation can do to build sustainability, they can develop the will to actually get there.
 To build strong will you need to be close to the people – and not in orbit.
-You also have to be patient, since the de-fuzzing doesn’t come over night: it takes years to improve the fitness level of an organization.
+You also have to be patient, since the de-fuzzing doesn’t come overnight: it takes years to improve the fitness level of an organization.

-So when you consider building a place for disruption, agility and new thinking, do it within your hairball and not in a satellite.
+So when you consider building a place for disruption, agility, and new thinking, do it within your hairball and not in a satellite.
 But foremost, be prepared to train and invest the time needed to develop fitness.
 Unless you want to start up a completely new business: then you just take along a couple of action men and leave behind the fuzzy hairball – if you are fit enough for the ride!